-Corporate structuring is often a weak point for Ukrainian IT companies, especially start-ups.
-Indeed, historically, the IT industry has tended to use the private entrepreneur model to benefit from the favourable tax regime.
-In most cases, services agreements are signed with IT specialists instead of employment agreements.
+The corporate structuring is often a weak point for Ukrainian IT companies, especially for start-ups.
+Indeed, historically, IT businesses commonly use the private entrepreneur's status to benefit from the favourable tax regime.
+In most cases, the services agreements are concluded with IT specialists instead of employment agreements.

-However, the founders and owners of IT companies also often use this model for themselves, especially in the initial stages of the company's existence.
-Thereafter, the company continues to grow and build the new structure without a clear separation from the founders.
-As a result, certain key elements of the business - such IP rights or business processes - are divided between the company and its founders.
+However, the founders and owners of IT companies also often use this model for themselves, especially at the initial stages of the corporate history.
+Thereafter, the company is growing and building a new structure without a clear separation from the founders.
+As a result, certain key elements of the business, like IP rights or business processes, are divided between the company and its founders.

-Another common issue to be checked during the due diligence process is the absence of a holding company.
-It happens rather often when IT business deals involve several companies - sometimes in different jurisdictions - but without proper relations between them.
+Another common issue to be checked during the due diligence is the absence of the holding company.
+It happens quite often that an IT business encounters several companies, sometimes in different jurisdictions, but does not have proper relations established between them.